Grate-Oracle-Lewot/GrateCrystal/README.md

 - Mr. Pokémon is now named Pokey Man.
 After defeating Blue, you can battle Prof. Oak at Pokey Man's house once per day, and if you win, Pokey Man will give you another Odd Egg (or if you have Mewtwo in your party at the time, a Mewtwo egg)
 - If you have all 16 Badges, you can fight former Elite Four members in a secondary gauntlet at the Cianwood Photo Studio
 - New Pokédex entries for every Pokémon
-- A few Pokémon have been reverted to their beta designs, a few have palette changes to reflect their type changes (see below), some shiny palettes changed for various reasons (Charizard's still purple, bite me), and Butterfree and Venomoth have had their sprites swapped
+- A few Pokémon have been reverted to their beta designs, a few have palette changes to reflect their type changes (see below), some shiny palettes changed for various reasons, and Butterfree and Venomoth have had their sprites swapped
 - All of the rival's dialogue has been replaced with that from the Vietnamese Crystal bootleg

 ## Type chart changes